 Here is a list of preserving chemicals and their uses.
 Access to a chemistry lab is likely best for those attempting to mix their own solutions.
 If you are diluting anything, always use distilled water as it does not have mineral impurities like spring water or tap water.
 If you’re not a Walter White, there are still plenty of options for obtaining chemicals legally and safely.

-- Ethanol is available at any hardware store.
+Ethanol is available at any hardware store or online.
 If you can’t find it, ask - it’s used as fuel and usually sold in metal containers.
 When using ethanol, dilute it to 70% if it does not come already diluted.
 Remember - dilute with distilled water only - no other water.

 I appreciate your support!